LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/studio/_index.md

 ## Getting Started

-In Azure Data Studio, click on the *File* >> *Open File...* and navigate to `SQL-Part-5-Studio.ipynb` file you extracted from the zip file within canvas.
+In Visual Studio Code, open the `SQL-Part-5-Studio.ipynb` file you extracted from the zip file within canvas.
 You will need some starter data as well, which will be located in the data folder extracted from the zip file.

 {{% notice blue Note "rocket" %}}
 When you extract the contents of the `sql-part-5-studio.zip` file it will create a directory called "studio".
 All of the files you need will be located inside.